SakibRJ/Navigating-Call-Volume-Trends/README.md

 ## Project Description
 Customer Experience (CX) Analytics is a process that allows businesses to understand their customers' interactions and experiences with their products or services.
-It involves the collection, analysis, and interpretation of customer data to gain insights into customer behavior, preferences, and expectations.
+It involves the collection, analysis, and interpretation of customer data to gain insights into customer behaviour, preferences, and expectations.
 This data-driven approach helps businesses improve their customer service, enhance their product offerings, and make informed business decisions.

 This project explores the domain of Customer Experience (CX) analytics, with a particular emphasis on the inbound calling team within an organization.
 The dataset spans a period of 23 days and includes various attributes such as the agent’s name and ID, queue time (the duration a customer waits before connecting with an agent), call time, call duration, and call status (whether the call was abandoned, answered, or transferred).
 The objective is to conduct a comprehensive analysis of CX patterns, with a focus on the inbound calling team, in order to achieve the outlined goals and enhance the overall customer experience, ultimately fostering customer loyalty and advocacy for the business.